abegong/dgpinata/docs/docs/tutorial/hello-lemonade.md

 )
 ```

-The `Simulation` object is the backbone of a DGPrincess DGP.
+The `Simulation` object is the backbone of a DGPinata DGP.
 It manages all the `Entities`, `Events`, and the flow of time.
 It also handles creating and destroying `Entities`, handing interactions between `Entities`, I/O to our simulation database, and so on---but we're doing any of those things yet.

 In this case, it's just a thin wrapper that allows us to run the simulation.
 We create it with two arguments: `event_types` and `entity_types`. `event_types` is a list of all the `Event` types that can be emitted by the simulation. `entity_types` is a list of all the entity types that can emit `Events`.